Entering the European market for table grapes

 Sustainability and social compliance

-In the near future you can expect new environmental and social initiatives with standards that become more extensive with regular audits.
-For example, the Sustainable Trade Initiative for Fruit and Vegetables (SIFAV) has formulated new goals towards 2025 that include reducing the carbon footprint and increasing sustainable water use.
+In the near future you can expect new initiatives with standards that become more extensive with regular audits.
+For example, the Sustainable Trade Initiative for Fruit and Vegetables (SIFAV) has formulated goals for 2025 that include reducing the carbon footprint and increasing sustainable water use.
 SIFAV is a private covenant between European importers and retailers.
-With this in mind, it is sensible to measure your environmental impact and explore new standards such as SPRING, a Global G.A.P. add-on for sustainable irrigation and groundwater use, or the Corporate Carbon Footprint of TÜVRheinland.
+With this in mind, it is sensible to measure your environmental impact and explore new standards such as GLOBALG.A.P. add-on SPRING for sustainable irrigation and groundwater use, or the Corporate Carbon Footprint.

 Tips: